-Organizations may submit more than one application, but each application must be accompanied by a separate letter of support from the local government in the project area.
+Organizations may submit more than one application, but each application must be accompanied by a separate board or council resolution.
 Multi-year projects are eligible for funding, but a new application must be submitted for each year of additional funding, and ongoing funding is not guaranteed.